jamesmartin/gauze/README.md

 # Gauze

-Gauze is a very simple JavaScript file that filters and sorts HTML elements.
+Gauze is a very simple JavaScript module that filters and sorts HTML elements.

 ## Usage